2026 Student Conference on Conservation Science

 posters

-countries represented in person
+countries represented

 The Student Conference on Conservation Science series in Bengaluru, Europe and New York is the only international series of conservation conferences aimed entirely at students.